deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 A Word About Data Sizes
 --
-Remember, a 32-bit register, when referencing the data inside of it, is known as a [__DWORD__](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/262627d8-3418-4627-9218-4ffe110850b2), or a double word.
+Remember, a 32-bit register when referencing the data inside of it is known as a [__DWORD__](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/262627d8-3418-4627-9218-4ffe110850b2), or a double word.
 A 16-bit register when referencing the data in it, is known as a [__WORD__](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/f8573df3-a44a-4a50-b070-ac4c3aa78e3c).
 An 8-bit register's data is known as a [__byte__](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dtyp/d7edc080-e499-4219-a837-1bc40b64bb04).

-The 32-bit register is comprised of 8 bytes: __`0x12345678`__.
-The number 8 represents the most significant byte.
-The CL register is located at the most significant byte of the ECX register (the same location as 8).
+The 32-bit register is comprised of 4 bytes: __`0x11223344`__.
+The numbers __44__ represents the most significant byte.
+The CL register is located at the most significant byte of the ECX register (the same location as __44__).
 This means, if we add 0x88 to the CL register, ECX will look like this:

 ```console
 0x00000088